smaht-dac/submitr/docs/source/advanced_usage.rst

     if there are problems with the submitted data, it will `not` be ingested into SMaHT Portal;
     i.e. no need to worry that corrupt data might sneak into the system; the system guards against this.
-    However, without making use of the ``--validate`` options it `is` possible that `some` of your objects will be ingested properly, and other, problematic ones, will `not`.
+    However, without making use of the ``--validate`` options it `is` possible that `some` of your objects will be ingested properly, and other, problematic ones, will `not` be ingested at all.

 Viewing Portal Objects
 ======================